nextgis/docs_ngmobile/source/layer_settings.rst

 Window of vector layer settings
 -------------------------------
 A window of vector layer settings opens if you select "Settings" from the layer menu.
-Window of settings for vector layer modification has the following view (see :numref:`ngmobile_preferenСЃes_window_vector_layer_pic`):
+Window of settings for vector layer modification has the following view (see :numref:`ngmobile_preferences_window_vector_layer_pic`):

 .. figure:: _static/preferences_window_vector_layer.png
-   :name: ngmobile_preferenСЃes_window_vector_layer_pic
+   :name: ngmobile_preferences_window_vector_layer_pic
    :align: center
    :height: 10cm

    Vector layer settings.

 There are following setting blocks in the settings window: